July 19, 2023—Have your patients with deeper skin tones expressed concern about getting laser treatments, wondering, ‘Is this laser safe for me?’ 1

 Although dark skin is naturally more protective against harmful UV rays than fair skin—melanin provides a sun protection factor (SPF) of 13.4 in black skin, compared to 3.4 in white skin—people of all skin types can burn without sunscreen protection.
 The burn may not be visible, but it is still there.
 Dark skin patients can still get sunburn, skin cancer, and age prematurely.
 10

-All patients, including those with dark skin prone to dark spots and hyperpigmentation, are advised to stay out of direct sunlight and apply an SPF of at least 30 for the weeks preceding and following a laser treatment.
+All patients, including those with dark skin prone to dark spots and hyperpigmentation, are advised to stay out of direct sunlight and apply at least SPF 30 for the weeks preceding and following a laser treatment.

 Myth # 4: Pre and post-care are the same for light and dark skin